 May is Mental Health Awareness Month and before it ends, I would like to write something about related to it.
 If you have read my past blogs, I have been sharing my experiences in regard to dealing with anxiety, depression, and panic disorder.
 And in regards to my title: “Dating Anxiety” I want to point you towards the double meaning of it which I mean on how anxiety affects my dating life and at the same time/or if I am also dating someone who also dealing with anxiety.
 I will be sharing my experience in dealing with anxiety with my dating life and how it affects my mental health.

 Looking back into my past dating life, I can still remember the time when I begged for love, and when I do so much for someone who is not sure about me.
 I let them take me for granted.
 I had lost my colors, I settled for the “maybe”, the “I’ll see if I can” and the “I can only give you this”.
 I endured the pain of every no, and over time I started to believe that maybe, just a maybe is what I deserve.
-That I should just be grateful for the rare “yes” and just sit in the corner, heads down and teary eyes, silently suffering.
+That I should just be grateful for the rare “yes” and just sit in the corner – silently suffering.
 I can still remember how someone told me “Goodluck on finding someone who can deal with your anxiety because I’m not doing it anymore”.
-It took me a lot of time and a lot of heartbreaks to finally realized that I’m slowly turning into this person I feared to be.
-It has affected my mental health worse than I can tell.
-I suffered depression, I felt insecure, lost my confidence because during those times I thought I will never be enough.
+It took me a lot of time and a lot of heartbreaks to finally realized that I’m slowly turning into this person I feared to be because it has affected my mental health worse than I can tell.
+I suffered depression, I felt insecure, lost my confidence because during those times I thought I will never be good enough for someone.

-I tried my best to get myself together and walk away from all the toxic people and situations in my life.
-Step by step, I dragged my feet, and that’s when I learned that one of the most difficult things to do in life is to walk away from the things you’ve always wanted especially if it’s no longer healthy for you.
+I tried my best to get myself together and walk away from all the toxic people in my life.
+Step by step, I dragged my feet, and that’s when I learned that one of the most difficult things to do in life is to walk away from the things you’ve always wanted or because you thought that is what you want.
 But I did.
 I finally did it because every day seemed like it is raining and I wanted to see the sun again.
 I have learned to love myself more and realized that I don’t have to look for my worth from someone else.
 Now, I am lucky to meet someone who understands my anxiety, accept it, and take care of me, as I do to him too.
-I have someone who won’t get mad at when on days when I don’t want to do anything, instead constantly make sure I’m okay.
+I have someone who won’t get mad at me on days when I don’t want to do anything, instead constantly make sure I’m okay.
 Someone who cares about why I’ve been quiet all day, not someone who gets mad because I’ve been acting different.
-He understands how important it is to take care of our mental health.
-Not just because it is his job, as a counselor but because he understand that everyone can have anxiety it is the matter of you dealing with it.
-Never letting it overwhelmed you and changed you to the person who you never wanted to be.
+He understands how important it is to take care of our mental health, not just because it is his job, as a counselor but because he understand that everyone can have anxiety and it is the matter of you dealing with it.
+And never letting it overwhelmed and changed you to the person who you never wanted to be.
 With no judgment at all, I can always tell him what is going on inside my mind, and vice versa.
 We are always there for each other, helping and motivating one another.